maartenba/WindowsAzure.Acs.Oauth2/README.md

 	Install-Package WindowsAzure.Acs.Oauth2 -IncludePrerelease

 This command will bring some dependencies to your project and installs the following source files:
-- App_Start/AppStart_OAuth2API.cs - Makes sure that OAuth2-signed SWT tokenas are transformed into a *ClaimsIdentity* for use in your API.
+- App_Start/AppStart_OAuth2API.cs - Makes sure that OAuth2-signed SWT tokens are transformed into a *ClaimsIdentity* for use in your API.

 - Controllers/[AuthorizeController]().cs - A standard authorization server implementation which is configured by the *Web.config* settings.
 You can override certain methods here, for example if you want to show additional application information on the consent page.